Pulsational mass loss from supermassive stars creates the compact shells of Little Red Dots: Methods

 \subsection{Stellar models}

 We analyse five accreting GENEC SMS models spanning $Z/Z_\odot = 0$, $10^{-5}$, $10^{-4}$, $10^{-3}$, and $10^{-2}$.
 Each sequence begins from a fully convective $10\,M_\odot$ seed and grows at a near-constant accretion rate of $\dot{M}=1\,M_\odot\,{\rm yr^{-1}}$ to a characteristic mass of order $10^5\,M_\odot$.
+This controlled accretion history is chosen to isolate the late post-accretion pulsations and their connection to the final fate of the star.
+In more realistic environments, the accretion rate can be highly variable \citep{Woods2021,Nandal2026b}.
+If \(\dot{M}\) drops below the critical value for maintaining an inflated supergiant envelope, about \(2.5\times10^{-2}\,M_\odot\,{\rm yr^{-1}}\) during pre-main-sequence evolution, the star can contract blueward toward the ZAMS \citep{nan23}.
+Such excursions could trigger additional strange-mode episodes before the post-accretion phase and would increase the total pulsation linked mass loss over the full growth history.
+Our focus here is narrower since the LRD relevant cocoon is set by the final pre collapse ejection, because earlier ejecta have much longer to expand and become optically diluted.
 The models are then followed through their post-accretion evolution.
-We use the advanced GENEC nuclear network \citep{Nandal2026a}, which follows species up to the Fe group, and each stored structure contains more than 1200 radial layers.
+We use the advanced GENEC nuclear network \citep{Nandal2026b}, which follows species up to the Fe group, and each stored structure contains more than 1200 radial layers.

 Our pulsation analysis uses every available stored model along each sequence.
 Additional details of the input structure, preprocessing, and quality checks are given in Appendix~\ref{app:extended_methods}.